CandleLibrary/Wick/README.md

 > manager.update({name:"Nelson"})
 > //--> <body><div>Nelson</div></body>
 > ```
-Shockwave in this context create TextNode elements in the final markup to avoid issues with client side malicious bahivore.
+Shockwave in this context create TextNode elements in the final markup to avoid issues with client side malicious behavior.
 Any HTML markup found within a property value will simply be appended as text to the DOM without it actually being parsed as HTML.

 Shockwaves can be used in many places to provide dynamic behavior.